IgnasiLucas/phylogenies/README.md

 * I will pull the changes to a local branch, and push them to a branch named after the student.

 Unfortunately, the details of how all this is done are beyond the scope of the course.
 There is plenty of documentation and tutorials on git and Github.
-I leave it up to the students to learn the basic skills required to use them.